Ashin Chekinda

 Ashin Chekinda (အရှင်ဆေကိန္ဒ; also known as Dhammadūta Ashin Chekinda) is a Theravada Buddhist monk from Myanmar (Burma).
 Following the 2021 Myanmar coup d'état, Ashin Chekinda's public profile has increased, due to his close relationship with Min Aung Hlaing.
-In 2022, he was promoted to acting rector at the International Theravada Buddhist Missionary University in Yangon.
+In 2022, he was promoted to a rector of the International Theravada Buddhist Missionary University in Yangon.
 He founded the Dhammaduta Chekinda University and is known for his summer school programs that attract Burmese youth.